brycesenz/freeform/README.md

 ## How It Works

-FreeForm can 1-*n* models, exposing whatever attributes you wish from each model, and delegating those assignments back to the models themselves.
+FreeForm creates model objects that can hold 1-*n* models, exposing whatever attributes you wish from each model, and delegating those assignments back to the models themselves.
 This means that one form can be used just as easily to support parent/child models, multiple unrelated models, etc.  Your database relationships can change, and your forms won't have to.

 **Example**